NHSDigital/electronic-prescription-service-account-resources/README.md

 UNIQUE_NAME_FOR_YOU should be a unique name for you with no underscores in it - eg anthony-brown-1

-Once you have saved .envrc, start a new terminal in vscode and run this command to authenticate against AWS
+Once you have saved .envrc, start a new terminal in vscode and run this command to authenticate against AWS.

 ```
 make aws-configure